fowler-mychale/tableView_v1/README.md

 # Dashboard Table view

-A Tableview service that runs queries from a SQL backend.
+A table view service that runs queries from a SQL backend.
 This application is for users who typically do not use SQL to obtain information.

 **Steps to get application started.**<br><br>
       1. Upon download of the application; install Wamp server (or any server software you prefer).<br>